freeCodeCamp/freeCodeCamp/guide/english/cplusplus/for-loop/index.md

    increment;
 }
 ```
 It is also allowed to ignore the init variables.
-For example :
+For example:
 ```
 int a = 1;
 for (; a <= 10 ;)